Dutch Fishermen Fear Brexit Could Sink Their Trade - UrduPoint

 "Whether we will fish purely in European waters or British waters as well remains to be seen," says Arnout Langerak, 47, director at the fifth-generation Cornelis Vrolijk fishing company.

 "Dutch people, Dutch fishermen have been fishing there for 400 years already or even longer.
-We would like to do that in the next coming 400 years," he said on Friday.
+We would like to do that in the next 400 years," he told AFP on Friday.